New primary healthcare system for migrant workers

 Providers must also keep workers' out-of-pocket expenses low.

-Under the new system, each medical centre for migrant workers will be the first-line outpatient facility.
+Under the new system, each of the six medical centres for migrant workers will be the first-line outpatient facility.
 The centres will have X-ray machines to facilitate diagnoses.

 On-site medical centres, to be located in three large dormitories for a start - PPT Lodge 1B, Sungei Tengah Lodge and Tuas View Dormitory - will have similar capabilities but without X-ray facilities.